AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	abbreviations and acronyms.
 It can also be helpful to include title with spatial or temporal coverage if applicable.
 Entries should remain short and concise.

-	If the element is not visible in the default view of the editing form, it can be added by `switching to advanced view <#changing-the-editing-view>`__ and clicking the |button_edit_plus| button.
+	If the element is not visible in the default view of the editing form, it can be added by `switching to advanced view <UserDoc_Chap6_Edit.html#changing-the-editing-view>`__ and clicking the |button_edit_plus| button.

 |userdoc_fig_7_2_1_AlternativeTitle|